vdauchy/docker-php-api/docs/Api/ServiceApi.md

 );
 $id = "id_example"; // string | ID or name of service.
 $body = new \stdClass; // object |
 $version = 56; // int | The version number of the service object being updated.
 This is required to avoid conflicting writes.
+This version number should be the value as currently set on the service *before* the update.
+You can find the current version by calling `GET /services/{id}`
-$registry_auth_from = "spec"; // string | If the X-Registry-Auth header is not specified, this parameter indicates where to find registry authorization credentials.
-The valid values are `spec` and `previous-spec`.
+$registry_auth_from = "spec"; // string | If the `X-Registry-Auth` header is not specified, this parameter indicates where to find registry authorization credentials.
 $rollback = "rollback_example"; // string | Set to this parameter to `previous` to cause a server-side rollback to the previous service spec.
 The supplied spec will be ignored in this case.
-$x_registry_auth = "x_registry_auth_example"; // string | A base64-encoded auth configuration for pulling from private registries.
-[See the authentication section for details.](#section/Authentication)
+$x_registry_auth = "x_registry_auth_example"; // string | A base64url-encoded auth configuration for pulling from private registries.
+Refer to the [authentication section](#section/Authentication) for details.

 try {
     $result = $apiInstance->serviceUpdate($id, $body, $version, $registry_auth_from, $rollback, $x_registry_auth);